 Jump to content

 - Caitlin McCaffrey, BA.
 Caitlin McCaffrey is the Educational Liaison for the Center for Comprehensive Wellness.
 She graduated from East Stroudsburg University of Pennsylvania with a degree in Elementary and Special Education.
 Prior to joining the CUMC team, Caitlin spent five years teaching hospitalized students in grades K-12 on both pediatric oncology and behavioral health units, collaborating with various school districts in the tri-state area.
 Caitlin is an education advocate and serves as a liaison between patients and their families, schools, and multidisciplinary treatment teams.
-She has been working to educate school communities on our patients’ medical diagnoses and how treatment directly impacts school functioning and development, focusing on the appropriate school accommodations required for patients to achieve academic success.
+She educates school communities on our patients’ medical diagnoses and how treatment directly impacts school functioning and development, focusing on the appropriate school accommodations required for patients to achieve academic success.
 Her goal is to educate families on their legal rights and to teach parents how to effectively advocate for their children.
 Caitlin is an active member of APHOES, the Association of Pediatric Hematology Oncology Educational Specialists, and her position is supported through The Valerie Fund Children’s Center.

 - Sonia Lugo, MS. Sonia is a Child Life specialist at the Center for Comprehensive Wellness.
 She has been trained to help children and families overcome life's most challenging events.
 With a background in child development and family systems, she shows the families how to cope through play and self-expression.
 Her goal is to provide emotional support for families while encouraging the optimum development of children facing health issues.
 She received her MS from Bank Street College of Education.